Clients book with just their contact details

 Frequently Asked Questions About Tattoo Artist Software

 Yes—solo artists often need software more than studios.
 Without a receptionist or manager, you're handling all admin yourself.
-Software automates booking, reminders, and client management so you can focus on tattooing.
-Solo artists save 8+ hours weekly on admin tasks and see 75% client retention rates vs 47% industry average when using client management systems.
+Software automates booking and deposit collection and keeps intake details and references in one place, so you can spend less time on admin and more time tattooing.

-Yes, good tattoo software works perfectly for guest artists.
-Take your client list and booking system with you wherever you work.
-Some software even handles multiple locations, letting you open booking for specific dates at new cities.
+Yes—tattoo software built around a single artist account works well for guest spots too.
+Take your booking link and client list with you wherever you work.
 Announce guest spots on Instagram, share your booking link, and collect deposits before you arrive.
 Your clients follow you, not the shop.

-Free options exist but come with severe limitations—usually no deposit collection, limited clients (5-10), or no SMS reminders.
-For serious artists, the £30-50/month investment pays for itself with one prevented no-show.
+Free options exist but come with severe limitations—usually no deposit collection, limited clients, or no reminders at all.
+For serious artists, even a modest monthly investment can pay for itself with a single prevented no-show.
 Free software often charges per-booking fees (3-5%) that cost more than flat monthly pricing once you're busy.
-78% of artists using free tools upgrade within 3 months.

 Most solo artists complete setup in 10-20 minutes.
 You'll set your availability, customize service types and pricing, upload your logo/banner, and add the booking link to your Instagram bio.
 Clients can start booking immediately.
 No technical skills required—if you can post on Instagram, you can set up MyTattoo.Software.
-Mobile app makes management easy from your phone between clients.
+You can manage everything from your phone's browser between clients.

 Yes, good software lets you customize your booking page with your logo, brand colors, banner image, and custom text.
 Your booking page should match your Instagram aesthetic and personal brand.
 You control service names, descriptions, pricing, session lengths, and what information clients provide at booking.
 Some software even lets you add custom booking form fields.

 Good software handles full calendars intelligently.
-When no slots are available, clients can join a waitlist and get notified when cancellations open up.
-You can also close booking for specific periods (vacations, guest spots, conventions) while keeping your page active.
+You can close booking for specific periods (vacations, guest spots, conventions) while keeping your page active, so you're never showing availability you can't honour.
 Some artists open booking 2-3 months in advance, others keep it rolling.
 You control availability settings to match your working style.

-Clients pay deposits via card when booking online.
+Once you've reviewed a booking request, you send the client an offer with a time slot, the session estimate, and a deposit amount—then they pay the deposit by card to confirm.
 You set deposit amounts per service type (e.g., £50 for consultations, £100-200 for sessions).
-Deposits are either deducted from final payment or kept as non-refundable commitment.
-Payment processing fees are typically 2.9% + 30p per transaction.
-Deposits reduce no-shows by 70% because clients have financial commitment at booking time.
+Deposits are either deducted from the final payment or kept as a non-refundable commitment, depending on your policy.
+Payment processing fees are typically around 2.9% + 30p per transaction.
+Because clients have a financial commitment at booking time, deposits meaningfully cut down on no-shows.

 Software Built for Artists Like You

 MyTattoo.Software gives solo artists professional tools without enterprise complexity.
-Booking, clients, consent forms—all in one place.
+Booking, deposits, and reference intake—all in one place.